peteroupc/peteroupc.github.io/graphics.md

 Limit 3-D graphics to the following:

-1. The maximum number of primitives that can be displayed at a time (per frame) is equal to screen width times screen height divided by 24. \(Examples: 256 &times; 192 / 24 = 2048 primitives; 640 &times; 480 / 24 = 12800 primitives.
-See also survey project in "Other Challenges and Projects", later.)
+1. The maximum number of primitives that can be displayed at a time (per frame) is equal to screen width times screen height divided by 24. \(See also survey project in "Other Challenges and Projects", later.)
     * A _primitive_ is either a triangle or a line segment.
 An application may also consider a convex quadrilateral to be a primitive.
     * Each vertex of the primitive points to a vertex from the vertex list described later.
     * Each primitive can be translucent.